 They require exercise though as I’ve mentioned above.
-As long as you exercise Whippets sufficiently, there should be no problem having one as an apartment dog.
+As long as you exercise them sufficiently, there should be no problem having a Whippet as an apartment dog.

 I live in a house with a garden so that’s a benefit for sure.
 However during the winter months in the UK (cold and very wet!!!) no-one goes into the garden!